esraaelbaz/OCR_arabic_IDs/README.md

 # OCR_arabic_IDs
-using OCR (Optical Character Recognition) and advanced image processing techniques to extract and rectify data from Egyptian ID.
+Using OCR (Optical Character Recognition) and advanced image processing techniques to extract and rectify data from Egyptian ID.
 ## the main parts
 1-Card Rectification Algorithm: Utilizes the UNetRNN model to correct the orientation and perspective of the ID card image.
 2-Comparison with Reference Image: Aligns the corrected ID card image with a reference image to ensure proper orientation and format.